fbpx

 • Videos and Photos From the Event: Events are great for making memories with your community.
 Share photos and videos from the big day to remind your supporters of the great times you had together.
 Pay special attention to how you craft your videos.
 According to Tectonic Video’s guide to nonprofit video storytelling, your videos should have a consistent and well-structured narrative with a clear beginning, middle, and end.
 Short, highlight reels from events often do very well as donors will watch the video through its entirety to see who they spot and to relive exciting moments.
 They may also feel compelled to share the video on social media or with those who were not able to attend, which further builds your brand and awareness for your cause.

 Reporting the results of your events will also be important for remaining accountable to your key stakeholders and planning ahead to make future events even better.
-Make sure you gather and organize all of your event data in one place so that you can easily pull insights to share.
+Make sure you gather and organize all of your event data in one place so that you can easily pull insights to share during the charity event follow-up.

 4. Ask For Feedback